eugene-y-mak/Trig-Graph-Simulator/README.md

 -Also, not really a bug, but if you enter an illegal input it just ignores it without any message.
 What was supposed to happen was a message pops up notifying it's an illegal input but the surface of is redrawn after each input is entered and it seemed more trouble than its worth.

+# Other Things
+This is mainly code specific stuff.

+-You can change the INCREMENT variable in variables.py to change the number of pixels that equal 1 unit.
+-THEORETICALLY, you can change the HEIGHT and WIDTH variables in variables.py.
+However, I am an idiot and probably hardcoded the numbers somewhere, so it might not work.
+I did my best to diligently avoid it but there's probably a hardcoded number somewhere.
+-you can change the colors of the buttons to anything you want in variables.py.
+The "ON" ones are for when the button is pressed down.
+-Pretty sure the DEGREE variable is unused lol.